Tribes of Arabia: Migrations into the Maghreb

+Migrations into Sudan

 In the 12th century, the Arab Ja'alin tribe migrated into Nubia and Sudan and formerly occupied the country on both banks of the Nile from Khartoum to Abu Hamad.
 They trace their lineage to Abbas, uncle of the Islamic prophet Muhammad.
 They are of Arab origin, but now of mixed blood mostly with Nilo-Saharans and Nubians.
 Other Arab tribes migrated into Sudan in the 12th century and intermarried with the indigenous populations, forming the Sudanese Arabs.
 In 1846, many Arab Rashaida migrated from Hejaz in present-day Saudi Arabia into what is now Eritrea and north-east Sudan after tribal warfare had broken out in their homeland.
 The Rashaida of Sudan and Eritrea live in close proximity with the Beja people.
 Large numbers of Bani Rasheed are also found on the Arabian Peninsula.
 They are related to the Banu Abs tribe.